 How I’m Feeling: Well, a bit sheepish, if I’m honest.
 I think I was a bit dumb with how much I did last week while I’m trying to get rid of my pain.
 But, it’s really helpful to review my weekly workouts to identify issues like that to help improve things going forward.
 So, with that in mind, I’m resting tonight even though the WOD looked great. 🙂

 P.S.
 We still don’t have our hot water heater replaced.
 (If you follow me on Instagram, you might remember this all started about 3 weeks ago.)
-Our home warranty company is a nightmare.
+Our home warranty company, HMS (which is part of the Cross Country Home Services company) is a nightmare.
 I’ve been showering at our gym, at Adam & Alise’s house and at the yoga studio since I cannot STAND cold showers.
 All the more reason to workout less, right?
 (Update: I just took a cold shower tonight after walking Maizey in the crazy humidity.
 It wasn’t thaaaat bad. 😉 )

 Ready to run?